Services

 This is what a Restate application looks like from a helicopter view:

-- Restate Server: The server intercepts incoming requests and drives their execution till the end.
+- Restate Server: The server sits in front of your services, similar to a reverse proxy or message broker.
+It proxies incoming requests to the corresponding services and drives their execution till the end.

 There are three types of services in Restate: